HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/FlexContainer_Properties.md

 }, {}, {});
 {% endhighlight %}

-Example 2
+### Example 2

-{% highlight voltMx %}/*Sample code to set the responsiveConfig property to a FlexContainer widget in Mobile and Tablet platforms.*/ var myFlex = new voltmx.ui.FlexContainer({
+{% highlight VoltMx %}/*Sample code to set the responsiveConfig property to a FlexContainer widget in Mobile and Tablet platforms.*/ var myFlex = new voltmx.ui.FlexContainer({
  "responsiveConfig": {
   "span": {